AlexProgrammerDE/balena-minecraft-server/README.md

 ## Hardware required

 * Raspberry Pi 4B ( We recommend the 4GB model.
 1GB is not enough! )
+* A fan or cooling system to prevent lag caused by throttling
 * A 16GB or greater micro SD Card (we always recommend SanDisk Extreme Pro SD cards)
 * Power supply